willbryant/kitchen_sync/USAGE.md

 Parallelizing
 -------------

-By default Kitchen Sync will start only one worker.
-To parallelize, use the `--workers` option:
+By default Kitchen Sync will start only one worker for each end, with a single database connection each.
+To parallelize further, use the `--workers` option:

 ```
 ks --from postgresql://someuser:mypassword@localhost/sourcedb \